peacefulpixel/articles/articles/the-issue-of-null/article.md

 #### Ruby

 The ``nil`` in the Ruby language is not a value but an object of the ``NilClass`` type.
 It's a pretty good decision considering its dynamic typing system.
 The huge benefit of that is an ability to perceive it as actual value and convert to another type.
-Ruby classes have multiple methods named ``to_i()`` or ``to_s()``, for example, an these methods converting values to another that corresponding them (int and string for our case).
+Ruby classes have multiple methods named ``to_i()`` or ``to_s()``, for example, and these methods converting values to another that corresponding them (int and string for our case).

 ```ruby
 def sum(a, b)